Cesar Classic Loaf in Sauce Beef Recipe, Filet Mignon, Grilled Chicken, & Porterhouse Steak Flavors Variety Pack Dog Food Trays, 3.5-oz, case of 24

 In prehistoric times, humankind hunted aurochs and later domesticated them.
 Since that time, numerous breeds of cattle have been bred specifically for the quality or quantity of their meat.
 Today, beef is the third most widely consumed meat in the world, after pork and poultry.
 As of 2018, the United States, Brazil, and China were the largest producers of beef.

-César is the Spanish variation of Caesar.
+César is a variant spelling of Caesar.
 Cesar, César or Cèsar may refer to:

 The chicken (Gallus domesticus) is a large and round short-winged bird, domesticated from the red junglefowl of Southeast Asia around 8,000 years ago.
 Most chickens are raised for food, providing meat and eggs; others are kept as pets or for cockfighting.